 Kubernetes contains several built-in tools to help you work with the Kubernetes system.
 Dashboard, the web-based user interface of Kubernetes, allows you to deploy containerized applications to a Kubernetes cluster, troubleshoot them, and manage the cluster and its

-Kubernetes Helm is a tool for managing packages of pre-configured Kubernetes resources.
+Helm is a tool for managing packages of pre-configured Kubernetes resources.
 These packages are known as Helm charts.

 Use Helm to: